coffee-marios/foundations-page/README.md

-# foundations-page
+# Project: Landing Page

-A simple webpage
+A simple webpage using only html and CSS.

-PHOTOS:
+CREDITS:

 Photo by Guilherme  Almeida : https://www.pexels.com/photo/woman-sitting-and-smiling-1858175/